breachtactics/breachtactics.github.io/tools/search.md

 Inspired by [IntelTechniques](https://inteltechniques.com/tools/) OSINT resources, the following tools were created to simplify reconnaissance during offensive security testing and bug bounty hunting.

 > *Each item is executed on your own system in a dedicated browser tab.
 NO data is collected or stored by this site.*

-#### Disclaimer
-The tools provided on this page are offered “as-is”, without warranty, and disclaiming liability for damages resulting from use.
-Your on your own, use responsibly!

 <hr>